Zawiya of Moulay Idris II

-The Zawiya of Moulay Idris II is a zawiya (an Islamic shrine and religious complex, also spelled zaouia) in Fez, Morocco.
-It contains the tomb of Idris II (or Moulay Idris II when including his sharifian title), who ruled Morocco from 807 to 828 and is traditionally considered the main founder of the city of Fez.
-It is located in the heart of Fes el-Bali, the UNESCO-listed old medina of Fez, and is considered one of the holiest shrines in Morocco.
-The current building experienced a major reconstruction under Moulay Ismail in the early 18th century which gave the sanctuary its overall current form, including the minaret and the mausoleum chamber with its large pyramidal roof.
+The Zawiya of Moulay Idris II (زاوية مولاي إدريس الثاني) is a zawiya (Sufi Islamic religious complex) in Fez, Morocco.
+One of the holiest shrines in Morocco, it contains the tomb of Idris II, a sharif (descendant of Muhammad) who ruled what is now Morocco from 807 to 828 and is traditionally considered the founder and patron saint of Fez.
+It is located in the heart of Fes el-Bali, the historic medina of the city.

+It was originally the site of the Shurafa Mosque from the 9th century before falling into neglect during later centuries.
+Through the 14th and 15th centuries, the shrine's importance was revived as the religious significance of sharifs grew and when, according traditional accounts, Idris II's body was rediscovered in 1437.
+It underwent various renovations after this.
+A major reconstruction was sponsored by Sultan Moulay Ismail in the early 18th century, which gave the sanctuary its overall current form, including the minaret and the mausoleum chamber with its large pyramidal roof.